theimpossibleastronaut/rmwrs/README.md

     cargo run -- tmp/* -c <filename>

-To tell git to ignore your custom config file, from the 'oxi-rmw' repo
+To tell git to ignore your custom config file, from the 'rmwrs' repo
 directory:

     echo <filename> >> .git/info/exclude